Pep Guardiola: Manchester City 'in big trouble' after Champions League triumph at Atletico Madrid

-Man City hold nerve in Madrid to reach Champions League semi-finals but Pep Guardiola admits progression came at a price after fiery clash with Atletico
+Man City hold nerve in Madrid to reach Champions League semi-finals but Pep Guardiola admits progression came at a price after fiery clash with Atletico; Kevin de Bruyne and Kyle Walker to be assessed ahead of Saturday's FA Cup semi-final against Liverpool at Wembley

 Pep Guardiola says the injuries Manchester City sustained in their Champions League victory at Atletico Madrid have left his treble-chasing side in "big trouble" heading into the run-in.